hash-furquan/web-page/README.md

 ![](./screenshot.jpg)

-Screnshot of the web page is in the folder mentioned above
+Screnshots of the web page created.

 ### Links